 Celebrating Mistletoe on the 3rd Day of Solstice

 The origins of Mistletoe as a Christmas decoration go far back into our Pagan origins.
-Druids considered the Mistletoe — a parasitic plant that grows on willow and apple, and other species — to be both sacred plant and healing … and a magick plant, good for the heart (but beware, it is also poisonous!), a symbol of everlasting life through death.
+Druids considered the Mistletoe — a parasitic plant that grows on willow and apple, and other species — to be both sacred and healing … and a magick plant, good for the heart (but beware, it is also poisonous!), a symbol of everlasting life through death.
 Roman author Pliny wrote in the first century CE that the “Druids hold nothing more sacred than mistletoe and a tree on which it is growing.”

 This third day of Solstice was also referred to as “Nameless Day” and the “Feast of Potentials” (also known as the “Secret of the Unhewn Stone”).
 In some traditions, it was a stand-alone day, not associated with any particular lunar month.
 Those born on this date were said to have strong intuitive senses and healing abilities.